Nautilus/Samba & GUI freeze and kernel panic when going to local mounted share while/after copying

 You can usually reach me on irc, nick supergreg.
 Timezone GMT+1.

-#1 Updated by ccondrup almost 10 years ago
+#1 Updated by ccondrup over 10 years ago

 After getting out of bed today I notice the copying of a lot of image files is done and Greyhole is done clearing the LZ a few hours ago.